ibrahimatay/Daily-Coding-Problem/README.md

 [![Java CI with Maven](https://github.com/ibrahimatay/DailyCodingProblem/actions/workflows/maven.yml/badge.svg)](https://github.com/ibrahimatay/DailyCodingProblem/actions/workflows/maven.yml)

 # Daily Coding Problem
-This repository contains my solutions to coding challenges from dailycodingproblem.com, implemented in Java.
+My solutions to coding challenges from dailycodingproblem.com, implemented in Java.
 If you have any questions or suggestions, please feel free to open a new issue thread for discussion.

 ***Day 22***